KatarzynaHasnik/supercouple.fun.earn/README.md

-# supercouple.fun.earn
+# supercouple.fun

 ## Overview
-supercouple.fun.earn is a Proof of Connection system built on Solana that replaces traditional profiles and swiping with action-based trust.
+supercouple.fun is a Proof of Connection - Proof of Vibe system built on Solana that replaces traditional profiles and swiping with action-based trust.

 Instead of chats and likes, users interact through structured “bounties” where they commit, collaborate, and complete tasks with real stakes.

-## Core Idea
-Trust is not declared — it is proven through action.
+Core Idea: Trust is not declared — it is proven through action.

 Users:
 - create bounties